toddaustin07/rpi-st-device/README.md

-# Create RPI-based IOT devices that can directly connect to Samsung SmartThings cloud
+# Create Raspberry PI-based IOT devices that can directly connect to Samsung SmartThings

 This repository holds everything needed to set up a Raspberry Pi to act as a SmartThings direct connected device.